How to Choose a Radiology Fellowship

 Competitive subspecialties cycle frequently over the years.
 For example, when I was a resident considering a fellowship in 2002, you couldn’t find anyone to enter the subspecialty of interventional radiology.
 Programs were desperate and would take anyone that graduated.
 Meanwhile, in 2014, the same specialty became an ultra-competitive fellowship and our residents had to send out numerous applications for the same spot.
 Therefore, if you have not performed well during your residency program or you come from a smaller program, you may have some difficulties entering a fellowship in some of the more competitive areas.
 Do not despair though.
 Most of the time, you can get into one of these more competitive areas.
 You just need to send out more applications and use your connections to your residency program.

 Based on my recent experiences, some of the more competitive subspecialties in 2015 and 2016 include MSK Imaging and Interventional Radiology.
 But of course, that can change in any given year.
 You should still try to get into the more competitive specialties if that is what you desire.
 Just have a backup plan.

-So, consider this.
+Then, consider this.
 You are probably better off picking an area of growth than one that may be more cyclical and subjected to the vicissitudes of the economic cycle.
-It’s simply job security.
+It is simple job security.
 Informatics and the MRI-based specialties certainly meet these criteria.